-The MGH PTSD Research Laboratory conducts Federally funded, psychophysiological and neuroimaging research into posttraumatic stress disorder.
+The Post-Traumatic Stress Disorder (PTSD) Research Laboratory at Massachusetts General Hospital conducts federally funded, psychophysiological and neuroimaging research into post-traumatic stress disorder.

 Our current major focus is whether medications administered at the time of traumatic memory reactivation can weaken the distressing emotional component of these memories through reconsolidation blockade, which is a potential novel treatment for PTSD.
 This work is conducted both at Mass General and at subcontract sites internationally.
 Ancillary work in this area includes preclinical studies with rats and normal humans.
 We are also conducting an ongoing, large-scale, psychobiological investigation of a national sample of monozygotic twins discordant for combat exposure in Vietnam.